SergeiShtepa/linux/Documentation/block/blkfilter.rst

 The block device filtering mechanism provides registration and unregistration for filters account.
 The account contains a pointer to the callback functions for the filter.
-After registering the filter account, filter can be managed using block device ioctl BLKFILTER.
+After registering the filter account, filter can be managed using block device ioctl BLKFILTER_ATTACH, BLKFILTER_DETACH and BLKFILTER_CTL.

 When the filter is attached, the callback function is called for each I/O unit for a block device, providing I/O unit filtering.
 Depending on the result of